 10. All activities at stipulated in the itinerary.

 11. And all government taxes/levies.

 6. All other Services of a personal nature.

 7. Driver guide’s gratuity.

-- Kibale NP offers small walks of 1 or 2 hours followed by creative activities.
+Kibale National Park offers small walks of 1 or 2 hours followed by creative activities.